aeristhings/aeris-modsdk-py/README_Udp0.md

 This Module SDK provides two methods for receiving Udp0 shoulder-taps from the Aeris AerFrame APIs.

-Currently, this Module SDK only supports the Quectel BG96 radio module.

 ### CLI

 Run `poetry run aeriscli udp shoulder-tap`

 This CLI will cause the radio module to listen on UDP port 23747 for shoulder-tap packets and will print out their request IDs and payloads.

+Currently, the CLI only supports the Quectel BG96 radio module.

 ### Python Integration